JuliaMath/FastChebInterp.jl/README.md

 Fast multidimensional Chebyshev interpolation on a hypercube (Cartesian-product) domain, using a separable (tensor-product) grid of Chebyshev interpolation points.

+(Note: this package is currently unregistered, so you have to supply the full URL when installing it in Julia: type `add https://github.com/stevengj/FastChebInterp.jl` at the `pkg>` prompt.)

 For domain upper and lower bounds `lb` and `ub`, and a given `order` tuple, you would create an interpolator for a function `f` via:
 ```